Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 Out of the three hikes in this selection, this one has the trail with the best signposting.
 If you follow the trek, you can hardly get lost!

-Click on the complete guide to Preikestolen if you want to prepare for the hike adequately.
-This blog post includes suggestions on how to get there, where to stay and where to eat.
+Read the complete guide to Preikestolen if you want to prepare for the hike adequately.
+This blog post includes suggestions on how to get there, where to stay, and where to eat.

 2. Kjerag hike

-Hike to Kjeragbolten, or Kjerag boulder, a rock wedged in the mountain crevice, is definitely number two of all possible hikes you can do in Lysefjord area!
+Hike to Kjeragbolten, or Kjerag boulder, a rock wedged in the mountain crevice, is definitely number two of all possible hikes you can do in the Lysefjord area.

 The hike to the iconic Kjeragbolten demands some 3 hours each way.
-Steeper sections of the climb require the use of the guide chains, but I’ve seen people of all generations doing the hike.
-As long as you are reasonably fit.
+Steeper sections of the climb require the use of guide chains, but I’ve seen people of all generations doing the hike.
+As long as you are reasonably fit, you shouldn’t worry much about making it.

-With the beauty of the trail and the excitement of the final rock selfie, Kjerag hike qualifies for one of the best day hikes in Norway.
+With the beauty of the trail and the excitement of the final rock selfie, the Kjerag hike qualifies as one of the best day hikes in Norway.
 Well, some start climbing it just before twilight, but that is definitely not recommendable.

-Click on the complete guide to Kjeragbolten if you want to prepare for Kjerag hike adequately.
-This blog post includes suggestions on how to get there, where to stay and where to eat.
+Read the complete guide to Kjeragbolten if you want to prepare for Kjerag hike adequately.
+This blog post includes suggestions on how to get there, where to stay, and where to eat.

 3. Kalleliklumpen hike

-Kalleliklumpen boulder hovering over the abyss at Lysefjord in Norway, photo by Ivan Kralj
+Kalleliklumpen boulder rock hovering over the abyss at Lysefjord in Norway, photo by Ivan Kralj.

 Wanna step above the clouds?

-Additional hike in Flørli area: Flørlitrappene are famous for being the world’s longest wooden staircase – there is 4444 of them!
+Additional hike in the Flørli area: Flørlitrappene is famous for being the world’s longest wooden staircase – there are 4444 of them!

-Click on the complete guide to Flørli, if you want to prepare for the hikes in this area adequately.
-This blog post includes suggestions on how to get there, where to stay and where to eat.
+Read the complete guide to Flørli, if you want to prepare for the hikes in this area adequately.
+This blog post includes suggestions on how to get there, where to stay, and where to eat.

 Pipeaway blogger Ivan Kralj standing in front of the waterfall in Lysebotn at the end of Lysefjord, the place of the best hikes in Norway, photo by Ivan Kralj